 Don't worry if all this math makes you scratch your head—there are tons of free mulch calculators available online that will do the heavy lifting for you.

 Now that you know why you should mulch and what to mulch with, it's time to actually get the job done.
 Your first step is to thoroughly weed your garden.
 Mulch can help prevent weeds but won't choke out any that have already established themselves.
 If the weeds in your garden were numerous and vigorous, consider laying sheets of newspaper over the areas you plan to mulch.
 This will help to further suppress weeds with a safe material that will decompose over time.
 Just be aware that newspaper ink may not be organic; this is a consideration for organic gardens.

 When you're ready, begin spreading your mulch to the desired thickness with your hands or a garden rake.
-Leave a 1-inch gap between the mulch and plant stems or tree trunks.
+Leave a gap of several inches between the mulch and plant stems or tree trunks.
 This gap prevents the mulch from holding too much water against the plant stems, potentially rotting them.
 Mulch piled against a tree trunk also makes a great nest for rodents and insects that could damage the plant.